- Class Session: 1 days class / 2 sessions / morning / afternoon

 - Tart Tatin (caramalised apple puff pastry tart)

-The learning outcome for making MilleFeuille (also known as Napoleon) and Tatin Tart focuses on the techniques required to create these classic French pastries.
+The learning outcomes for making MilleFeuille (also known as Napoleon) and Tarte Tatin focus on the techniques required to create these classic French pastries.
 Both desserts require precision and advanced pastry skills, and mastering them will give you a strong foundation in French patisserie.
 Below is a breakdown of the learning outcomes for each:

 - Learning Outcome:

-- Mastering Puff Pastry: Learn to make puff pastry from scratch, which is the key to a successful Mille-Feuille.
+- Mastering Puff Pastry: Learn to make puff pastry from scratch, which is key to a successful MilleFeuille.
 You will:

-- Learn how to maintain the right texture of the dough through proper resting times and rolling techniques.
+- Learn how to maintain the correct texture of the dough through proper resting times and rolling techniques.

 - Baking the Puff Pastry: Master the art of baking puff pastry to achieve a crisp, golden-brown finish.
 Learn: